-Land Management Accomplishments (FY 2022-2023)
+Land Management Accomplishments (FY 2023-24)

-- District contractors and in-house staff conducted prescribed burns for wildfire-fuel reduction on approximately 10,118 acres of District lands.
-In addition, vegetation management (herbicide) and habitat enhancements were conducted on 195 acres. - 4,650 camping permits were issued at 101 reservation-only sites on District lands. - 30 special resource area permits were issued on District property. - Two timber harvests totaling 1,513 acres were active, removing offsite sand pine and thinning loblolly and slash pine.
+- District contractors and in-house staff conducted prescribed burns for wildfire-fuel reduction on approximately 9,932 acres of District lands.
+In addition, vegetation management (herbicide) and habitat enhancements were conducted on 1,692 acres. - 5,049 camping permits were issued at 101 reservation-only sites on District lands. - 25 special resource area permits were issued on District property.